StoSUDANDO96/LabProj_2022_SudiamoTogether/README.md

 Wish you the very best, remember that in any case:

-\textit{Science is a cemetery of dead ideas, even though life may issue from them}(M. De Unamuno) <3
+*Science is a cemetery of dead ideas, even though life may issue from them.* (M. De Unamuno) <3